Promotional Pricing Strategy Advantages and Disadvantages of Cruise Ships 🚢

 On another note, Carnival Corp.’s CEO, Arnold Donald, informed CNBC that booking is increasing for 2021.
 He further said that the havoc of the coronavirus to the industry is temporary and that travel will return.

-What are the factors that helped Royal Caribbean Cruises to still get their bookings rolling in despite the downturn?
+What are the factors that have helped Royal Caribbean Cruises to get their bookings rolling in despite the downturn?

 Royal Caribbean Cruises is advertising on its website, offering 60% discount for the second guest plus up to $150 instant savings on 2021 sailings for cruises from $719.